 For Fresh Color

-Update your curb appeal with showy summer color!
-Refresh landscape plantings and patio and/or deck pots.
+Update your curb appeal!
+Refresh landscape plantings and patio pots with showy summer color.

-Choose annuals to fill space between young shrubs and perennials, compete with weeds, and keep the yard in bloom: bacopa, begonias, coleus, geraniums, impatiens, marigolds, million bells, petunias, red bananas, snapdragons, sweet potato vine, tender fuchsias, petunias, verbena, zinnias
+Use annuals to fill space between young shrubs/perennials, compete with weeds, and keep the yard in bloom: bacopa, begonias, coleus, geraniums, impatiens, marigolds, million bells, petunias, red bananas, snapdragons, sweet potato vine, tender fuchsias, petunias, verbena, zinnias

 Choose perennials for color that returns year after year.
 Plant in spring to get them established before the heat of summer.